 Can I cancel my PMI policy at some point?

 Yes, in Oregon it is possible to cancel private mortgage insurance when you’ve paid your balance down to a certain level.
-PMI can typically be cancelled when the mortgage balance reaches 80% of the home’s original or current appraised value.
+PMI can typically be canceled when the mortgage balance reaches 80% of the home’s original or current appraised value.

 This applies to conventional home loans, in particular.
 Most borrowers who use FHA loans have to pay mortgage insurance for the life of the loan (under current HUD guidelines).
 So that’s one advantage of using a conventional loan with PMI, as opposed to an FHA mortgage with government-provided insurance